QafooLabs/php-refactoring-browser/README.md

     Note: This software is under development and in alpha state.
 Refactorings do not contain all necessary pre-conditions and might mess up your code.
-    Check the diffs before applying the patches.
+    Check the diffs carefully before applying the patches.

 Automatic Refactorings for PHP Code by generating diffs that describe the refactorings steps.